kbernhagen/lufah/README.md

 Notes

-All commands except `/group config key value` are supported for fah 8.3.
+All commands except "/group config key value" are supported for fah 8.3.
 Command config may not behave as expected for fah 8.3.

 Group names for fah 8.1 must: